mambush/Intro-to-HTML-and-CSS/README.md

              # SVG = Are perfect for logos,icons and other types of illustrations unlike GIF, SVG is a vector file that contains instructions for drawing rather than individual pixels.
 This means it can be scaled to any size without losing quality and file size remains small.SVG is actually a programming language of Graphics, and there are dedicated courses on it if you wish  to learn more.
 SVG files can be exported from pograms like illustrator or sketch,and handled just like other file formats on the web.

           # JPG
          JPG are a popular choice for compressing Photographs.
 Most digital Camera save image in JPG format, but when placed on the web, it is important to resize and compress appropriately.
-Avoid using gigantic, half-compressed JPG on your website as they will slow the loading spped.
+Avoid using gigantic, half-compressed JPG on your website as they will slow the loading speed.
 JPG can be Compressed further by reducing color information, finding the right balance quality and file size.
 You can do this manually or rely on web services for assistance.
          # PNG
          Is a newer format that works well when you need transparency in a Photograph.
 It Sometimes outperforms both GIFs and JPG in compressing certain types of images.
 When manually compressing files, try different options to find the smallest file size.
 It is worth mentioning that new image formats will likely emerge in the future, offering even better compression capabilities.
 Keep an eye out for those when working with image files,consider the physical size,file format and compression  settings to ensure fast download speeds interestingly, the HTML used remains the same regardless of the file format you choose.